 In addition to expenditures for these twelve state public safety agencies, the Commonwealth provides funding for the departments of the 14 independently elected Sheriffs that operate 23 jails and correctional facilities.
-In fiscal 2010, through enactment of chapter 61 of the Acts of 2009, as later amended by Chapter 102 of the Acts of 2009, all 14 Massachusetts state and county sheriffs were aligned under the state budgeting and finance laws.
+In fiscal 2010, all 14 Massachusetts state and county sheriffs were aligned under the state budgeting and finance laws.
 Prior to the transfer, the Commonwealth had seven sheriffs operating as state agencies under the state accounting and budgeting system and seven sheriffs operating as county entities.
 The sheriff departments have successfully transitioned onto the state budgeting and accounting system, and all sheriff employees have been placed on the state payroll.
 Appropriations have been established to support sheriff department operations for the balance of this fiscal year.
 Thus, all 14 sheriff departments are now functioning as independent state agencies within the Executive Branch.